 GDPR Roles and Employees

-Firebrand have designated a Head of Privacy to develop and implement our roadmap for complying with the new data protection regulation.
-The Head of Privacy is responsible for promoting awareness of the GDPR across the organisation, assessing our GDPR readiness, identifying any gap areas and implementing the new policies, procedures and measures.
+Firebrand have designated a Head of Privacy.
+The Head of Privacy is responsible for promoting awareness of the GDPR across the organisation, assessing our GDPR compliance, identifying any gap areas and implementing policies, procedures and measures.

 All employees, contractors and temporary members of staff undergo pre-employment checks as part of our onboarding procedure and are bound by confidentiality obligations.

-Firebrand understands that continuous employee awareness and understanding is vital to the continued compliance of the GDPR and have involved our employees in our preparation plans.
-We have implemented an employee training program specific to the GDPR, which also forms part of our induction and annual training program.
+Firebrand understands that continuous employee awareness and understanding is vital to the continued compliance of the GDPR and have implemented an employee training program specific to the GDPR, which also forms part of our induction and annual training program.

-If you have any questions about our preparation for the GDPR, please contact the Head of Privacy at email@example.com.
+If you have any questions about our standards, please contact the Privacy Officer at firstname.lastname@example.org.